controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-bhom/README.md

 ## Additional information

+- The integration has been tested with:

+   - BMC Helix Control-M 9.0.21.080
+   - BMC Helix Operations Management 23.1

 - You can create an **Event Group** in BHOM to show HCTM alerts only:

    - In the BHOM console, go to the "Configuration" menu and select "Groups".